dolphindb/jdbc/README.md

 }
 ```

 ### 1.2.
-Delete records from an in-memory table
+Delete Records

-To delete records from a table, fill in the corresponding deletion conditions at "?".
+To delete records from an in-memory table, fill in the corresponding deletion conditions at "?".

 ```java
 public static void InMemoryDeleteTest(String database, String tableName){